AlsoAsked/also-asked-api-specification/docs/webhooks.md

 By default, searches made through the [AlsoAsked website](https://alsoasked.com) will not trigger webhook events.
 This is to prevent you from receiving notifications for searches you didn't make through the API.

-If you wish to receive webhook events for searches made through the website, you can enable this under [Developers -> API settings](https://alsoasked.com/developer/settings) by ticking the "Website searches should notify webhooks" option and saving the settings.
+If you wish to receive webhook events for searches made through the website, you can enable this under [Developers -> API settings](https://alsoasked.com/developer/settings) by ticking the **Website searches should notify webhooks** option and saving the settings.

 <!-- focus: false -->
 ![Enable "Website searches should notify webhooks"](../assets/images/website-searches-api-settings.png)